scientiist/JUI/README.md

 local frame = JUI.Frame:new()
 frame:setBackgroundColor(JUI.RGBColor:new(255, 128, 128))

+-- connect a new event listener frame.mouseEnter:connect(function()

+end)

 JUI.parent(scene, frame) -- the current method of setting the parent of an object -- first object is the new parent of the second object -- I don't particularly like this method, and am looking for an alternative